clux/facemaulers/recaps/demo-simulation.md

 6 tentacle attacks => 168 dmg
 1 hypno on highest dealer
-gw is lynch pin, hypnotize him early and fuck with madeiron
+gw is lynch pin, hypnotize him early and fuck with madeiron take out 90% of militia in first round, hypno gw in r2